tryingsomestuff/Minic/README.md

 Many thanks also to all testers for all those long time control tests, they really are valuable inputs in the chess engine development process.

-Also thanks to TCEC for letting Minic participate to the Season 15, 16, 17 and 18, it is fun to see Minic on such a great hardware.
+Also thanks to TCEC for letting Minic participate to the Season 15 to 20, it is fun to see Minic on such a great hardware.

 And of course thanks to all the members of the talkchess forum and CPW, and to H.G.
 Muller and Joost Buijs for hosting the well-known friendly monthly tourney.